raymondfx/TruepicSDK/iOS/README.md

-Truepic iOS Framework
+Truepic SDK iOS Framework
 =
-An iOS framework that uploads Truepic photos and videos.
+An iOS Framework that verifies photos and videos with Truepic.

 ## Version: x79
 ## Latest changes: Hotfix for app store reject.